realtime-framework/RCTRealtimeCloudStorage/README.md

  You are ready to go.

----
+## The todo list example
+If you want to check a ready to run example using this SDK check the real-time synced todo list manager at [https://github.com/realtime-framework/StorageReactNativeTodo](https://github.com/realtime-framework/StorageReactNativeTodo)

-###Importing RCTRealtimeCloudStorageIOS to your project
+##Importing RCTRealtimeCloudStorageIOS to your project

 	var module = require('RCTRealtimeCloudStorageIOS');
 	var RCTRealtimeCloudStorage = new module();